Installing Clay Roof Tiles

-Cost of Clay Tile Roof
+Types and Styles of Clay Tile Roofs

 Clay tiles can increase the energy efficiency of your home.
-Clay tiles have natural thermal resistance from the raw materials from which they are created, and, since they are installed individually, rather than in sheets or in overlapping style, the natural airspace around the tiles creates a natural ventilation that provides a thermal barrier for heat transfer to the roof deck.
+They have natural thermal resistance from the raw materials from which they are created.
+Since they are installed individually, rather than in sheets or in overlapping style, the natural airspace around the tiles creates a natural ventilation that provides a thermal barrier for heat transfer to the roof deck.
 This Above Sheathing Ventilation (ASV) can result in greatly reduced heat flux transfer when compared to a baseline asphalt shingle.
 This can assist in the movement of the peak load demands by several hours, which directly benefits those living in warm climates as well as those in cold conditions.